cmdr-nova/Jekyll-Comments/README.md

 The field entries allow a visitor to specify their name, fediverse handle, and their comment.
 The fediverse handle will be automatically built into a URL that links their handle to wherever they are on the fediverse.
 If a user tries to input a word or phrase that you have in your forbidden words json, it won't let them post, *at all*.
 And since it's server-side, they can't mess with it, or force their browser to turn it off.
 The comments update *live*.
 They will appear on the page as if it's not a static site at all.
 It's almost like magic.
 The monitor script watches to see if there are *any new comments on your website at all*, and if there are, it uses gmail's API to send you an e-mail notifying you that there is a new comment, and what that comment says.
 This is important, just in case you're being trolled and need to clamp down.

-It's all very simple, but also very copmlicated.
+It's all very simple, but also very complicated.

 If you need help with any of this, please just contact me on my instance at [<a href="https://sharkey.mkultra.monster/@cmdr_nova" target="_blank">@cmdr_nova@mkultra.monster</a>](https://mkultra.monster/@cmdr_nova).